longturn/freeciv21/docs/General/Manuals/client-manual.rst

 work list.

 Moving to the center, we can see the city citizen tile output segment and the city's full vision radius highlighted over the main map as highlighted in Figure 48.
-This city is size 3, which means 4 tiles can be worked by the citizens.
-The city center is worked for free and then 3 other tiles are being worked.
-In this example, there is a forest with a river and silk, grassland with irrigation, and a grassland with a river tile being worked.
+This city is size 3, which means 3 tiles can be managed by the citizens.
+Each citizen can be assigned to work one tile, extracting food, production and trade from it.
+In addition, the city tile is always worked for free.
+In this example, there is a forest with a river and silk, grassland with irrigation, and a grassland with a river tile being managed by a citizen.
 You can click on the city center and the client will automatically pick the best tiles for net food to aid city growth.
-You can also click on a tile to remove the citizen from the tile and then click another tile to have the citizen work another tile.
+You can also click on a tile to remove the citizen from the tile and then click another tile to have the citizen manage another tile.
 This is commonly referred to as city micromanagement.
-If you remove a citizen from working a tile, take a look at the top center segment.
+If you remove a citizen from managing a tile, take a look at the top center segment.
 The citizens icon bar will show one entertainer specialist.
 If you want to change the entertainer to a scientist or a taxman, you can click on it in the icon bar to change.

 .. figure:: ../../_static/images/gui-elements/city-dialog-center.png
   :align: center